-Curling up with a cup of eggnog, some sweets, and a great Christmas flick is one of the best ways to celebrate the holidays.
+Curling up with a cup of eggnog, some sweets, and a great Christmas movie is one of the best ways to celebrate the holidays.
 And thankfully, there are some pretty great movies with Christmas cheer.

 But what makes a Christmas movie?
 The topic is a hotly debated one, but setting personal choice aside, we believe a Christmas movie promotes togetherness with one’s family.
 After that, the actual content of the movie could be anything, so long as you’re enjoying it with the people you love.
 For some, Die Hard is a Christmas movie.
-For others, they can’t call it a successful holiday season without running through all 8 of the Harry Potter films.
+For others, they can’t call it a successful holiday season without running through all eight of the Harry Potter films.
 And for others still, no Christmas is complete without The Santa Clause.

 Regardless of your preference, you can’t find fault with our list below.
 From scary movies to family-friendly movies to some black and white classics, here are our top Christmas movies of all time.

 Going home for the holidays can be difficult and that’s definitely the case for the closeted Harper (Mackenzie Davis), the daughter of a politician who is running for mayor.
 Harper decides that after living with her girlfriend Abby (Kristen Stewart) for a year, it’s time to come out to her parents.
 A reluctant Abby, who has skipped Christmas since losing both her parents, agrees to celebrate the holidays but is stunned when she finds out that Harper is not as out as she previously claimed and begins to reconsider whether she wants to propose.
 Abby finds solace in her bestie (Dan Levy) and Harper’s ex-girlfriend (Aubrey Plaza), while Harper must decide how long she’s willing to lie to her family about who she is and who she loves.
 The sweet Christmas movie boasts an impressive cast of supporting characters and delivers a sweet message about love and acceptance, which is important during the holidays and year-round.